ly1123/ML_Project/README.md

 # Code

-The code of this project are mainly 3 parts: Data Processing, User-based collaborative filtering, Multi-classification
+The code of this project are divided into 3 parts: Data Processing, User-based collaborative filtering, Multi-classification

 ### Data Processing: